-The second phase of the boardwalk project will continue the boardwalk in the wetland from where it ends now, near the Showy Lady's-slippers, to the south end of the wetland path where the terrain begins to rise above the marshy soil.
-The length of this segment is twice as long as the first phase.
+The second phase of the boardwalk project continues the boardwalk in the wetland from where it ends now, near the Showy Lady's-slippers, to the south end of the wetland path where the terrain begins to rise above the marshy soil.
+The length of this segment is as long as the first phase.
 Incorporated into the design is a diamond shaped gathering area near the Lady's-slippers, which can be used by student groups for wetland study.

 The drawing below illustrates the entire project, showing the section completed and the second phase section.